 Jost Van Dyke British Virgin Island

 This beautiful stretch of white sand on the smallest of the four British Virgin Islands awaits you.
 Come by boat charter and swim in – you will fully appreciate the name of the Soggy Dollar Bar on the beach.
-Sip a world-famous Pain Killer cocktail und eth shade of palm – perfect.
+Sip a world-famous Pain Killer cocktail under the cool shade of palm – perfect.
 Hurricane Irma & Maria update: Jost Van Dyke was severely damaged, but Soggy Dollar is back up and running.

 Dillon Beach California

 On Bodega Bay, Dillon Beach gets massive waves and intense sunsets.
 It’s a favorite among local surfers and photographers.
 At low tide, there’s tide pools to explore.
 Sometimes dramatic Pacific North West fog rolls in for a wonderfully artistic effect.
 There are spectacular private beaches just a short walk away, but, well, they’re private.
 Dillon Beach is a short drive to Sonoma and Napa Valley for wine tasting if you get “thirsty”.